apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 **Upgrade KubernetesExecutor settings**

-*The KubernetesExecutor Will No Longer Read from the airflow.cfg for Base Pod Configurations.*
+*The KubernetesExecutor Will t` Longer Read from the airflow.cfg for Base Pod Configurations.*

 In Airflow 2.0, the KubernetesExecutor will require a base pod template written in yaml.
 This file can exist anywhere on the host machine and will be linked using the ``pod_template_file`` configuration in the ``airflow.cfg`` file.